BluestoneInstitute/training_R_programming/README.md

 ```

 > **BEST PRACTICE NOTE:**
-> Large datasets should be imported once and then saved to a permanent R dataset.
-This saves you from having to wait to re-import data multiple times.
+> Most datasets should be imported once and then saved to a permanent dataset.
+This saves you from having to re-import data multiple times.

 ## Tidy Data